CurtWal/Reinforcement/Functions/functions.md

 - Question 1
     What is a function in JS?
+A block of code that preforms a certain task.

 - Question 2
 In your own words, why do we use functions in Javascript?
+To allow the code to be wrote once and not mulitple times.

 - Question 3
 In your own words, when should we use a function?
+If you want a certain code to run everytime it has been called.

 - Question 4
- What is a higher order function in Javascript? (requires research on your own ;))
+ What is a higher order function in Javascript? (requires research on your own ;)) It is a function that accepts functions as parameters and/or return a function.